Table of Contents

 Merchant resources are mostly limited to affiliate links to the website and banners.
 Affiliate links are provided to the affiliates once they log into the system.
-Banners need to be provided by the merchant in all possible sizes and colors, keeping in mind the brand colors (if any).
+Banners must be provided by the merchant in all possible sizes and colors, keeping in mind the brand colors (if any).

 The generally used banner sizes are: 120×90, 234×60, 468×60, 728×90, 120×600, 300×250, 160×600.

 If your product is available in multiple languages, you should upload creatives in all the languages you want to generate sales.
 This is because the affiliates might have different pages on the website where these plans are presented.
 Thus they would want separate banners for each of these pages.

 Also, don’t limit yourself to banners.
 You can add free ebooks, email sequences, widgets, etc. Make the life of affiliates easier, and they will bring more sales.

 6.5 Payment methods

 Before launching the affiliate program, you need to configure one last step: the payment methods you will use to pay the affiliates’ commissions.
 If you start the affiliate program through an affiliate marketing network, you will send the funds to the affiliate network, and they will pay the affiliates by their methods.

-Each industry has its own standard payment methods.
+Each industry has its standard payment methods.
 For instance, casino industry affiliates expect to be paid in one or several of the following casino payment methods: PayPal, Skrill, Neteller, or cryptocurrencies like Bitcoin.

-If you are in the niche of digital products like video courses, WP plugins, digital marketing services, you should go with PayPal and bank wire for larger payments.
+If you are in the niche of digital products like video courses, WP plugins, and digital marketing services, you should go with PayPal and bank wire for larger payments.

 6.6 Get inspiration from the competition

 I recommend spending enough time studying your competition well.
-How they designed their affiliate program, what are the terms, payment methods, what promotional creatives they use, what the affiliates are complaining about so you can improve.
+How do they design their affiliate program, the terms, and payment methods, what promotional creatives they use, and what are the affiliates complaining about so you can improve?